What the 1987 Crash Still Teaches Long-Term Investors

 What makes 1987 remarkable isn't just the crash—it's the recovery.

 From January through August that year, the S&P 500 had climbed more than 40%.
+By the end of October 19, those gains had vanished.
+Yet by year-end, the index had regained its losses, finishing 1987 up 5.2% (including dividends).

 At the time, that outcome seemed impossible.
-But it underscores a timeless truth:
+But it underscores a timeless truth: markets tend to recover from what feels like the end of the world.

 History Repeats—But So Does Resilience